joshuachp/astarte-device-sdk-rust/examples/individual_datastream/README.md

 Now that our device is connected to Astarte and is sending periodically data we can check if the Astarte cluster is storing correctly this data.

-We can check if the publish from the device has been correctly received on the server using `get-samples` as follows:
+We can check if the publishing from the device has been correctly received on the server using `get-samples` as follows:
 ```
 astartectl appengine --appengine-url http://localhost:4002/ --realm-key <REALM>_private.pem